forrest79/phpgsql/docs/db.md

 ### Running queries and getting results

 So we have properly set connection.
 What do we need to know about executing an SQL query?
-Important is how to safely pass parameters into query.
-There is whole chapter about it below.
+Important is how to safely pass parameters into the query.
+There is a whole chapter about it below.
 For know just use `?` character on a place, where you want to pass parameter.

 Prepared statements and asynchronous queries will be described later.

 The only function you need to know is `query()` (or `queryArgs()`).
 If you only use this one to execute queries, you won't make a mistake.

 But there is another one function `execute()`.
-You can use this one, no result is needed from query and also when you have no params to pass.
-Another advantage is, you can run more queries at once, just separate it with `;` characted (these queries are executed one by one in one statement/transaction and they are sending to PostgreSQL a little bit quicker (but really just a little bit) than with the `query()` method).
+You can use this one, no result is needed from a query and also when you have no params to pass.
+Another advantage is, you can run more queries at once, just separate it with `;` characted (these queries are executed one by one in one statement/transaction, and they are sending to PostgreSQL a little bit quicker (but really just a little bit) than with the `query()` method).

 ```php
 $connection->execute('DELETE FROM user_departments WHERE id = 1; DELETE FROM user_departments WHERE id = 2');
 ```

-Also with the `query()` method you can use the same queries separated with the `;` (but you will get result only for the last one and you also can't use parameters).
+Also with the `query()` method you can use the same queries separated with the `;` (but you will get the result only for the last one, and you also can't use parameters).
 When you use `query()` without parameters, internally is used `pg_query()` function (the same as when you call `execute()`), that is a little bit quicker to process (but again, just a little bit, you don't need to care about this much).

 > The same is true also for `asyncQuery()` and `asyncExecute()`.
 When you use `asyncQuery` without parameters, you can also pass more queries separated with `;` and internally is used the same `pg_send_query()` function.